White-Raven/PowerEdge-shutup/guide/unraid.md

 You should see your new script in the list.
 Click on the inline Cog left to its name, and in the pop-up, "Edit Script".

 You're now presented to a text area in which you can paste in and edit your script, which for this guide would be the [fancontrol.sh](https://github.com/White-Raven/PowerEdge-shutup/blob/main/fancontrol.sh) script I provide.

+Remmember, you need to punch in your own informations, from the IP of your dedicated iDrac nic, to the login and password, eventually the IPMI ids corresponding to your hardware.

+You can also obviously adjust the fan curves, for both CPU driven control or Ambient driven control.
+Note the Ambient/Inlet temp is also used in CPU temp driven mode, as a modifier.

 <details>
 <summary>